mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 - Problem: often the feature-based policies that work well (win games, maximize utilities) aren’t the ones that approximate V / Q best
+    - it's related to good performance, but not directly tied to good performance
     - E.g. your value functions from project 2 were probably horrible estimates of future rewards, but they still produced good decisions
         - So in particular project , you wrote down `5 x dist_to_dot - 2 x dist_to_ghost` , that was almost certainly not the actual value of the state but distinguished good states from bad states.
     - Q-learning’s priority: get Q-values close (modeling)